danjia21/me-as-a-service/README.md

   </p>
 </div>

-Me-as-a-Service turns a résumé and other documented work into an evidence-grounded conversational portfolio.
-Visitors can ask follow-up questions instead of searching through static pages.
-Behind the conversation, the application handles multi-turn context, RAG, evaluation, observability, and privacy controls.
+Me-as-a-Service is an open-source engine for building a conversational profile from a résumé and other documented work.
+Instead of searching through static pages, visitors can ask broad questions, follow up naturally, and change the level of technical detail without restating the context.

 Profile content stays separate from the code, so the same open-source system can represent different people.
 The assistant speaks in the first person,